How to Get Rid of Crow's Feet

 When patients seek treatment for crow’s feet, they are referring to wrinkles that develop at the outside corners of either eye that appear to radiate outward, similar to the shape of a bird’s foot.
 These lines are especially noticeable when performing certain facial expressions, such as squinting and smiling.

 These lines occur naturally over time, as the constant movements of our face pinch the upper layers of our skin and the natural production of collagen lessens with age.
 This inevitable process results in the formation of both dynamic and static crow’s feet lines.
 Dynamic lines are those noticed only when making a specific expression, while static lines are visible when the face is in a resting position.
-Fortunately, both of these types of unsightly lines are similarly treated.
+Fortunately, for those wondering how to get rid of crow's feet, both of these types of unsightly lines are similarly treated.

 Treatment for Crow’s Feet